Dominican Real Estate Due Diligence

 Legal Status of the Property

-The verification of the legal status of Dominican Real Estate Property, generally through a request of Legal Status certification through the Title Registrar and its obtainment thereof, does not conclude, but rather begins the process of procuring and obtaining full amount of verifiable legal information regarding the purchase, selling, or disposition of Dominican Real Estate property.
+The verification of the legal status of Dominican Real Estate Property, generally does not conclude, but rather begins the process of procuring and obtaining full amount of verifiable legal information regarding the purchase, selling, or disposition of Dominican Real Estate property.

-As a matter of fact, the legal status certifications of real estate properties do not serve as guarantees that the status of the properties will remain as such until the closing of a purchase, sell or disposition transaction and do not reveal the terms and conditions which may be attached in the proposed agreements and project regulations, which may limit, delay or prevent a full transfer or disposition of Dominican real estate property rights in favor of a new purchaser or beneficiary.
+As a matter of fact, there are no guarantees that the legal status of the properties will remain as such until the closing of a purchase, sell or disposition transaction and do not reveal the terms and conditions which may be attached in the agreements and regulations, which may limit, delay or prevent a full transfer or disposition of Dominican real estate property rights in favor of a new purchaser or beneficiary.

-On the other hand, it is also important to verify with the Land Court of the competent jurisdiction where the Dominican real estate property is located that there is no pending litigation, certifying that the prospective Dominican real estate property is not currently the subject of any legal claims or suits.
+On the other hand, it is also important to verify that there is no pending litigation, certifying that the prospective Dominican real estate property is not currently the subject of any legal claims or suits.

 Tax Status of the Property